 Image location is necessary to confirm whether your surface will accommodate paint application and our method, and to ensure unobstructed access during creation.
 Exterior surfaces, for example, are far more susceptible to weather and environmental challenges, while obstacles clearly limit access during creation.
 Image size is essential to our stencil-development and, along with colors, help us meet your exact specifications.
 There is an accuracy correlation between your I.M.A.G.E.
 SPECS and the quality of your mural, so it can be said that your I.M.A.G.E.
 SPECS are beyond critical.

 It should be easy for you to assess your Muralist’s prior work as all artists eagerly display their talent.
 Are there previous murals like yours in size, detail and complexity?
 Does your Muralist have experience with sizeable projects, both indoor and outdoor, to show an ability to adapt to various challenges yet retain a quality focus?
 Does the combination of the process and project history make you “feel” you’ve got the right Muralist for your job?
 Challenges often arise during the creation of large-scale murals.
 How does your Muralist communicate during the project when challenges require your knowledge or involvement to ensure progression?
 Is there a process for that?

 I have given a small flavor of our Simply Artistic model for quality.
-Admittedly, I’m not intimately familiar with the processes of other Muralists.
+Admittedly, We are not intimately familiar with the processes of other Muralists.
 Your homework, in that regard, is important.
 All Muralists have their own quality processes and techniques.
 It’s up to you to query, discover, and assess.
 As with all industries, Muralists can be as different as fingerprints.
 Although no two are alike, many do quality work and it’s up to you to ask questions and make that discovery.
 After all, this is an important investment.
 So—investigate online and make some calls . . . start your homework and place yourself on the right path to Have it your way!